aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/dot1x.md

     dot1x:
       system_auth_control: <bool>

-      # Allow LLDP packets to be processed even if the port is not authenticated.
+      # Allow LLDP packets to be processed even if the port is not authorized.
       protocol_lldp_bypass: <bool>

       # Allow BPDU packets from unauthenticated hosts/mac to be used for loop detection.